DragNet10/pico_and_ams5048a/README.md

 # Troubleshooting

 ## Pico Not Connecting
+Thonny is pretty clever.
+If the pico is plugged in using the mico-USB cable.
+Thonny should see it.
+I havne't encountered this issue unless the pico was disconnected.
 ![Pico Not Connecting](.documentation_assets/pico_no_connect.png)
 ## SPI Bus Not Working
+There isn't any smarts when it comes to debugging the SPI connection.
+It just reads the SPI register data and assumes you're good.
+In practice you'd compare the diagnostics output with expected values and throw an error if data is bad.
 ![SPI Bus Not Working](.documentation_assets/terminal_bad_spi.png)
 ## No Magnet On Sensor (Or magnetic field too weak)
+The AS5048A has a nice diagnostic register (see the AS5048A datasheet page 17.)

+The Automatic Gain Control (AGC) register contains how strong the magnetic field is.
+A good value is close to 0.
+Bad values I've seen are around 60.
+Proper firmware would find a way to ouptu errors if AGC was too high for too long (weakened magnet, broken sensor, etc.)
 ![Weak Magnet](.documentation_assets/terminal_bad_acg.png)